Mission of Continuing Interprofessional Education

-With community coalitions and partnerships, we address the public health issues relevant to our community.
+- with community coalitions and partnerships, address key public health issues relevant to the

 Types of Activities